handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ```

-Then deploy a new instance for Elasticsearch and Kibana respectively.
+Then, deploy a new instance of Elasticsearch and Kibana respectively.

 ```shell